wui-hong/tp/docs/UserGuide.md

 Note: There are 2 special names when adding transactions - "Self" and "Others".
 "Self" refers to you, the user, and others refers to anyone not in the app.

 After a transaction, each payer in the list of portions owes the payee a fraction of the amount, based on their weights in the list of portions.

-#### Relevant Transactions

-A transaction is only considered **relevant** if it involves you owing or being owed money by someone from your contacts list.
-In a relevant transaction:
-1. "Self" must be either the payee, a payer, or both: you must be involved in the transaction.
-2. Include at least one person stored in the app (not "Self" or "Others") as either the payee, a payer, or both: someone else in your contacts list must be involved in the transaction.

-If these conditions are not met, it means that the transaction does not affect your balance with anyone on your contract list, and hence is considered **irrelevant**.

-Examples of relevant transactions:
-- You are the payee for dinner.
-The payers are you, Alice and Bob.
-- Bob pays for transport.
-You and Alice are riders, and hence are the payers.

-In both these cases, you were involved as the payee or payer of the transaction, and so was another person in your contacts.

-Examples of irrelevant transactions:
-- Bob was the payee for dinner.
-The payers are Alice and Bob.
-You are not involved and hence, this transaction is irrelevant.
-- You pay for transport for Zack.
-Zack is the only payer.
-Zack was then deleted contacts list afterwards, resulting in him being considered as "Others" in the transaction.
-This transaction becomes irrelevant and is automatically deleted from the transactions list when Zack is deleted.

-Note:
-- If you delete payers such that no one else from your contacts are involved in the transaction, **SnS will block this**.
-You are advised to delete the transaction if it no longer concerns you or anyone from your contacts list.
-- If you delete a person, some transactions may be considered irrelevant as highlighted in the second example of an irrelevant transaction. **SnS will automatically delete these irrelevant transactions**.

 ### Fields